raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 ### a new kind of mockingbird science

 A mockingbird cannot directly solve our problem, but we can learn from the mockingbird to write a new kind of trampolining function based on the mockingbird.
-We start by rewriting our function in both tail-recursive and decoupled form.
+We start by rewriting our factorial function in both tail-recursive and decoupled form.
 Note that this works just fine with our mockingbird:

 ```javascript
 const factorial =